Skip to content

 Does a Cup of Tea count as Water Intake? - Green Tea Quiz

 The earth is made up of 75% water.
 That is how essential water is, not just for this world but for everyone’s body as well.
 A healthy lifestyle is not just about food intake, a proper diet, and exercise.
-Everyone is advised to also stay hydrated and to take note of their water intake.
+Everyone is advised to also stay hydrated and to take note of their drinking water intake.
 However, such a concept of water intake should actually be fluid intake, to be more accurate, so to speak.
 Water can do wonders for the body, both inside and out.
 While one could keep you clean on the outside by bathing or washing, water could also definitely cleanse you on the inside.

 Japanese Green Tea